 Kodak tried to make focus and exposure easy by printing guides on the barrel for their color slide films.
 (35mm color print films weren’t available then!)
 You started by setting focus to 10 feet and shutter for 1/50 sec., both of which are marked in red.
 Then you set aperture to bright, hazy, or cloudy bright for the film you were using, either Kodachrome or Ektachrome.
 Voilà: decent exposure and enough depth of field to capture almost anything.

 Kodak slide films are long gone, so I shot with my standby film, Fujicolor 200.
 I measured light with my iPhone’s Fotometer Pro app.
 I had a cloudy but bright afternoon to myself, so I drove over to the Indianapolis Museum of Art and walked through its extensive gardens.
-The lens delivered good color, although in this shot the yellow flowers lack definition; they’re a yellow blob.
+The lens delivered good color and sharpness, but definition could be better (as in the yellow flowers).

 I have other viewfinder cameras with manually cocked shutters that are just a pain to use; not so the Model C, which handled easily.
 My only complaint with with the Pony cameras is that their viewfinders show so much less than the lens sees.
 Remembering my experience with my original Pony 135, I tried to compensate for that as I shot.
 Still, I had to crop out some of the right and bottom portions of this photo to place the house where I envisioned it.
 This is Oldfields, the sprawling former home of Eli Lilly, who founded what is now a giant drug company in Indianapolis.
 The IMA is on the grounds of Lilly’s former estate.